EWT | The Elliott Wave Theorist

 Prechter began publishing and distributing Elliott wave analysis in 1976 as a technical market specialist with the Merrill Lynch Market Analysis Department in New York, under the mentorship of Wall Street legend Bob Farrell.
-Since then, Prechter's Theorist – now the flagship publication of his research firm Elliott Wave International – has reached hundreds of thousands of readers in more than 100 countries.
+Since then, Prechter's Theorist – now the flagship publication of his research firm Elliott Wave International – has reached tens of thousands of subscribers in more than 100 countries.

 The Theorist debuted in 1979 and has made Prechter one of the most well-known market analysts in the business.
 His contrarian perspective attracts criticism from the mainstream financial establishment.
 His matter-of-fact, myth-busting approach to market analysis makes him an icon to his subscribers.
 His ability to show the perfect chart at the perfect time is unmatched in the industry.
 And his long history of prescient forecasts cements his renowned status in the financial world.

 In the midst of the extremely bearish environment of the late '70s, Prechter and fellow Elliott wave analyst A.J.
 Frost went against the herd with their book, Elliott Wave Principle – Key to Market Behavior, which predicted a roaring bull market for the 1980s.
 Today the Wall Street classic, called by reviewers "the definitive texbook on the Wave Principle," is required reading for any serious trader or technical analyst.

 "Against a rising tide of doom and gloom, Prechter called for a powerful 1980s bull market," one media account says of Elliott Wave Principle.
 "He virtually stood alone as a stock market bull in 1982.
 The Dow was at 800, and he was calling for a rise to 3500-4000 and proclaiming the greatest bull market in history was coming."